Clients API

 Parameters:

-• pre_thr_ms (float) – pre-threshold window duration in ms (default None=not changed)
+• pre_thr_ms (float) – pre-threshold window duration in milliseconds (default None=not changed)

-• post_thr_ms (float) – post-threshold window duration in ms (default None=not changed)
+• post_thr_ms (float) – post-threshold window duration in milliseconds (default None=not changed)

 Returns: